 With an SDP browser-based solution, the user accesses the applications using a web browser and only works with applications that can speak across a browser.
 So, it doesn’t give you the full range of TCP and UDP ports, but you can do many things that speak natively across HTML5.

-Most browser-based solutions don’t give you the additional security posture checks of assessing the end user device than an endpoint with the client installed.
+Most browser-based solutions don’t require additional security posture checks to assess the end-user device rather than an endpoint with the client installed.

 Software-Defined Perimeter: Browser-based solution